Vera Renczi: Subsequent murders

 Shortly after allegedly hearing the news of her first husband's "automobile accident", Renczi remarried, this time to a man nearer her own age.
 However, the relationship was a tumultuous one and Renczi was again plagued by the suspicion that her new husband was involved in extramarital affairs.
-After only months of marriage the man vanished and Renczi then told friends and family that he had abandoned her.
+After only months of marriage, the man vanished and Renczi then told friends and family that he had abandoned her.
 After a year had passed, she then claimed to have received a letter from her husband proclaiming his intentions of leaving her forever.
-This would be her last marriage.
+This was her last marriage.

 Although Renczi did not remarry, she spent the next several years carrying out a number of affairs, some clandestine with married men, and others openly.
 The men came from an array of backgrounds and social positions.
-All would vanish within months, weeks, and in some cases, even days after becoming romantically involved with her.
-When connected to men she was openly having an affair with, she would invariably concoct stories of them being "unfaithful" and having "abandoned her".
+All vanished within months, weeks, and in some cases, even days after becoming romantically involved with her.
+When connected to men she was openly having an affair with, she invariably concocted stories of them being "unfaithful" and having "abandoned her".